A time-domain preconditioner for the Helmholtz equation: Method

 Because of (\ref{eq:choice_of_ABomega_intro}), we set

 where $\omega$ is still to be determined.

-It is required that the time-integrator leads to explicit scheme for the given matrices $A,B$.
-By (\ref{eq:relate_B_ImH}) the matrix $B$ is diagonal if and only if

-Following the remarks below (\ref{eq:central_differences_damped_leapfrog_verlet}) the frequency adapted central differences method is used if $\Im H$ is diagonal, and the frequency adapted backward differences method otherwise.

-Next the stability conditions must be considered.
-In case $\Im H$ is diagonal these are given in (\ref{eq:stability_cond_K_L}) and (\ref{eq:stability_cond_cd_upper}).
+We assume the integrator $I_{\rm acd}$ is used, and discuss under which conditions this leads to stable and explicit scheme.
+Clearly, the resulting discrete time system is explicit if $\Im H$ is diagonal, and generally not otherwise, cf.\ (\ref{eq:A_B_from_H}) and definition~\ref{def:Iacd}.
+The stability conditions are given in (\ref{eq:stability_cond_K_L}) and (\ref{eq:stability_cond_cd_upper}).
 Because $\Im H$ is positive semidefinite, $L$ is also positive semidefinite.
 To ensure that $K$ is positive semidefinite, we set

 (or to a lower bound for $\sqrt{ - \lambda_{\rm min}(\Re H)}$ if this value is not exactly known).
 The other stability condition (\ref{eq:stability_cond_cd_upper}) is a form of the well-known CFL condition.
-It implies that the eigenvalues $K$ must be less than $4$.
+It implies that the eigenvalues of $K$ must be less than $4$.
 For central differences damped leapfrog integration (not frequency adapted) it implies the condition